iRonJ/speech-to-text-wavenet/README.md

 You can transform a speech wave file to English text with the pre-trained model on the VCTK corpus.
 Extract [the following zip file](https://drive.google.com/open?id=0B3ILZKxzcrUyVWwtT25FemZEZ1k) to the 'asset/train/ckpt/' directory.

+Note: Must have downloaded the VCTK corpus first

 ## Other resources